 Homestay with a Local Midwife

-Midwives for Midwives has established long-standing relationships with Traditional Midwives in Guatemala, and provides an opportunity for students to live and work with a community based Traditional Midwife.
+Midwives for Midwives had established long-standing relationships with Traditional Midwives in Guatemala, and provides an opportunity for students to live and work with a community based Traditional Midwife.
 The Traditional Midwives that participate in the homestay program have many years of experience and have also taken midwifery training courses through MFM.

-Living and working with traditional midwives enables students to see firsthand the life of an indigenous rural midwife who is actively serving her community.
+Living and working with traditional midwives enables students to see firsthand the life of an indigenous rural midwife who was actively serving her community.
 Life is simple and often challenging with little luxuries and often long working hours.
 Traditional Midwives often arrive early at a birth and stay for hours after the birth.
 This experience requires stamina and the ability to be sensitive to cultural differences.

 All placements are within 45 minutes to 3 hours from Antigua.
-Placements are with a midwife that is active in her community attending births, providing prenatal and postpartum care and often providing consulting care and referral for other general health related needs in the community.
+Placements are with a midwife that was active in her community attending births, providing prenatal and postpartum care and often providing consulting care and referral for other general health related needs in the community.
 Some midwives also do community service work attending prenatal clinics for a local heath post.
-Because Guatemalan midwives attend few births (3-5 births/month on average), this is an experience of going deep with few births, rather than rushing through many births.
+Because Guatemalan midwives attend few births (3-5 births/month on average), this was an experience of going deep with few births, rather than rushing through many births.

 Students from the fields of midwifery, nursing, international women’s health, anthropology, social sciences, women’s studies, and indigenous studies and gender studies have participated in this unique program.